HJLebbink/asm-dude/README.md

 Syntax highlighting in the disassembly window.
 No QuickInfo tooltips yet (see known issues)

 ## Where is the Source (Are you sure this is not a honeypot?!)
-If you are reading this you are most likely an assembly programmer, if you are still interested in some dirty c#, or you are just cautious, you can run the extension from source code.
-To do that, Visual Studio 2022 SDK needs to be installed.
-To run the extension, hit F5 or choose the Debug > Start Debugging menu command.
-A new instance of Visual Studio will launch under the experimental hive.
+If you're reading this, you're probably an assembly programmer.
+However, if you're still interested in some C#, or you're just being cautious, you can run the extension from the source code.
+To do that, you'll need to have the Visual Studio 2022 SDK installed.
+To run the extension, press F5 or select the 'Debug > Start Debugging' option from the menu.
+This will launch a new instance of Visual Studio under the experimental environment.

 ### Things For a next release
 * Update instructions for Sapphire Rapids
 * Support AMX
+* Make the LSP gracefully handle large (+10K lines)
 * Restore hyperlinks in mnemonics (from AsmDude)
 * Restore Label Analysis (from AsmDude)
 * Restore AsmSim (from AsmDude)